 Berlin is also gaining a growing reputation as a destination for international students due in part to greater provision of courses in English, particularly at graduate level.
-With a high quality of living, affordability, a liberal atmosphere and a happening party and music scene, the German capital has a huge amount to offer international students of all backgrounds and interests.
+With a high quality of living, affordable costs, a liberal atmosphere and a happening party and music scene, the German capital has a huge amount to offer international students of all backgrounds and interests.

 QS ranked universities